 Most stays at the hotel are a minimum of three nights with two spent in warm accommodation and one night in the ice hotel itself ‘sleeping on ice’.
 The night here is usually spent in an Ice Room or you may wish to upgrade to an Art Suite.
 Art Suites are the most spacious and impressive, individually themed with striking ice sculptures and a bed that can only be described as a work of art.
 The warm accommodation is heated and consist of Nordic and Arctic chalets and Kaamos hotel rooms.
 Discover more about rooms at the Icehotel

 Please note that although sleeping in an ice room is a great experience, some people find it’s not for them.
 If you have particular sleeping requirements, you may wish to reserve a heated room as back-up at an additional cost, please call our reservations team for advice and to discuss your options.

-During the winter months, the northern lights can be seen across a clear night sky.
-The Icehotel is in an excellent location for viewing the northern lights if they do make an appearance.
-We also offer a twin-centre break combining time at the Icehotel with a stay at Abisko National Park, recognised as one of the best places in the world for witnessing the aurora.
+During the winter months, the northern lights can often be seen across a clear night sky.
+The Icehotel is in an excellent location for viewing the northern lights if they make an appearance.
+For some of the best aurora possibilities, we offer a twin-centre break combining time at the Icehotel with a stay in Abisko National Park, known as one of the best places in the world for witnessing the aurora.

 Remember the northern lights are natural phenomena and as such can never be guaranteed to illuminate the night sky.
 But if you are lucky enough to experience nature’s most amazing light show, you’ll be hooked!

 How much does it cost to stay at the Icehotel?